-- a primary special SEMH academy, Courtlands for pupils aged 4 to 11 in Plymouth. - a special SEMH academy, Ace Tiverton Special School for pupils aged 12 to 16 in Tiverton. - alternative provision academy with PRU for pupils aged 12 to 16 in Plymouth, Hospital, s19 and WRAP provision in for pupils aged 4 to 19 in Plymouth and specialist provision in Cornwall, Plymouth and Exeter for pupils aged 4 to 19.
+- a primary special SEMH academy, Courtlands for pupils aged 4 to 11 in Plymouth. - a special SEMH academy, Ace Tiverton Special School for pupils aged 12 to 16 in Tiverton. - alternative provision academy with PRU for pupils aged 12 to 16 in Plymouth, Hospital, s19 and WRAP provision in for pupils aged 4 to 19 in Plymouth and specialist provision in Cornwall, Plymouth and Exeter for pupils aged 4 to 19. - a special SEMH academy, Mount Tamar School for pupils aged 4 to 16 in Plymouth (joined 01.03.23)

-Its academies have a combined pupil capacity of 434 and had a roll of 355 in the school census on January 2022.
+Its academies have a combined pupil capacity across all sites of 587 and had a roll of 585 in January 2023.